 The address of The Printing Museum is 1324 W. Clay Street, Houston, Texas 77019.
 There is free parking in the museum parking lot and nearby streets.

-This wheelchair accessible museum is currently open Friday–Saturday from 10 A.M to 4 P.M.
-Guided tours are at 11 A.M. and 2 P.M.
-Other days are available by appointment for groups of ten or more.
+This wheelchair-accessible museum is currently open Thursday–Saturday from 10 A.M to 4 P.M.
+Other days are available by appointment.
 The museum is closed on Sundays and Mondays.
-Call this number for appointments: 713-522-4652, ext.
-201 or email: email@example.com

 Mural on the Side of The Printing Museum